joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 ## Working Hours
 So far, all we have done is set a flag which tells us whether a day is working or non-working.
 How do we know the working times on those days?
-We can use the `getCalendarHours` method to find that information:
+We can use the `getCalendarHours` method to find that information.

-`getCalendarHours` returns a `List` of `DateRange` instances. `DateRange` is a simple immutable class which represents a span of time between a start date and an end date as an inclusive range.
+The `getCalendarHours` method returns a `List` of `DateRange` instances.
+`DateRange` is a simple immutable class which represents a span of time between a start date and an end date as an inclusive range.
 Let's try printing these `DateRange` instances to our output to see what we get:

 ```java
 List<DateRange> hours = calendar.getCalendarHours(Day.TUESDAY);